 SEO Spider from Screaming Frog is a multifunctional desktop-based website crawler for a wide range of SEO tasks:

 - Find broken links

 - Analyze page Titles & Meta Data

 - Visualise site architecture

 Pricing: £149.00 per year; a limited free version is available (for up to 500 URLs).

 AvesAPI is one more tool for SEO experts.
-The tool uses Google Search API to scrape Top-100 results in real-time.
+The tool uses its own infrastructure to scrape Top-100 results in real-time.